thushv89/deep_inference_json/README.md

   }
 }
 ```
-5. The script might download the weights (~ 500MB) and will require few minutes if not available locally Once weights are downloaded tensorflow will load those parameters in to tensorflow variables
+5. The script might download the weights (~ 500MB) and will require few minutes if not available locally.
+Once weights are downloaded tensorflow will load those parameters in to tensorflow variables
-6. This should return a JSON with download_status (whether the image download was successful) and results (Class the image belongs to and the confidence)

 ## Available options
 * Infer with URL